BNSC1/android-notes/README.md

 `finally` is invoked whether an exception is handled or not in `try-catch`

 `finalize()` is invoked to perform cleaning up before being garbage collected, deprecated in Java 9 as it can lead to unexpected behavior

+`String.intern()` returns a canonical representation of a String object from the string pool

 Advantages of making an object final:
 - ensuring it is never changed after initialization